IIIF/api/source/api/annex/registry/process/index.md

 ## Abstract
 {:.no_toc}
-This document describes the process by which additions to the [IIIF registries][registry] occur.
+This document describes the process by which additions to the [IIIF registries][annex-registry] occur.

 Please send feedback to [iiif-discuss@googlegroups.com][iiif-discuss]